About the RN Residency Program

 At CHLA, we understand the needs of new graduate nurses as they integrate into the profession.
 To meet those needs, we offer the Versant RN Residency in Pediatrics, which provides the specific tools and experiences needed by new graduates to become successful pediatric nurses.

 CHLA is the founding hospital of the Versant RN Residency.
 Created in July 1999, the 22-week program provides new nursing school graduates with a comprehensive clinical and learning experience to prepare them for work in an acute care environment.
 It has become the model for new graduate nurse residency programs throughout the United States.

-The March 2017 cohort applications are now closed.
-The next cohort will be held in September 2017.
-The September 2017 cohort applications will open on March 6, 2017.
-All applications received by March 27, 2017 will be given primary consideration.
-If you apply after the deadline of March 27, 2017, your application will be held as a backup, and considered only in the event that an opening becomes available.
+The September cohort applications are now closed.
+The next cohort will be held on March 2018.
+The March 2018 cohort applications will open on September 4, 2017.
+All applications received by October 11, 2017 will be given primary consideration but the application will remain open for certain departments.

 Upcoming Program Dates

 - September 2018

 One-to-One Preceptor Training